marios-code-path/kotlin-spring-reactive-shell/rsocket-security-basic/index.md

     }
 ```

-This test case is very similar to the previous one with one exception:
+This test case is very similar to the previous one except:

-1) We only added the metadata line that tells `RSocketRequester` to send authentication metadata along with the request.
+1) We only authenticate the request with simple authentication.
-2) This wont work, and will result with RejectedSetupException since our server expects authentication in the SETUP payload.
+2) This wont work, and will result with RejectedSetupException since our server expects authentication in the `setup` payload.

 ### Authorization in tests

-Next, we will test for proper setup authentication and that roles are truely locked down on our server routes.
+Next, we will test for proper setup authentication and to check that our `@PreAuthorize` rules are functioning.
 Recall earlier we have a [TreeServiceSecurity]() class that adds `@PreAuthorize` to our service methods.
 Lets
 make a request without having sufficient privileges:

 ```kotlin